mcanchola1/Project-2/README.md

 Question 1

-How does the type of bias in reported hate crimes relate to the age group of the victims and offenders, and how has this relationship changed over time?
+Which types of hate crimes occur most frequently, and how have the top offenses changed over time with respect to victim and offender demographics?

 Importance:
 Examines how organizations invest in high-volume roles and whether those employees are fairly compensated.
 Socially relevant for understanding potential undervaluation of essential jobs.